 Window Size

-There are hundreds of size options available direct from any window retailer, but there are hidden costs associated with each.
-For example, while labor is often calculated for typical window sizes, that may not always be the case.
+Hundreds of size options are available directly from any window retailer, but hidden costs are associated with each.
+For example, while the cost of labor to install windows is often calculated for typical window sizes, that may not always be the case.

 In addition, installing larger windows always takes extra time – but it may also take a second installer which will quickly double your labor costs.
 Smaller windows tend to be less costly to install unless they’re in a hard-to-reach place.

-Let’s break down the different window sizes available and the costs associated with each.
+Let’s break down the different available window sizes and the associated costs.

 Standard Size Window